 The second factor is the fact that there is a big social advantage of being part of a small team: you can be part of the hiring process and have more influence on the hiring of future people on your team.
 Due to the more personal hiring process in small startups, these companies tend to hire people who are perfectly suitable for the existing team members.
 When you fit in well with the other people on your team – especially if you had a say in who they are! – you will enjoy all the social and professional benefits of working with a group of people who are well-suited to one another.

-My current workplace enables me to take a lot of initiative, and to influence company decisions, much more than in my previous jobs at larger companies.
+Being a big part of a small company is much more suitable for many people than being a small part of a big company.
+The small, dynamic nature of startups enables each person to take a lot of initiative, and to influence company decisions, much more than in jobs at larger companies.

-I know the whole team on a personal level, and this has a huge impact on my role as HR & Operations Manager.
+Everyone knows everyone personally at this stage, which has a huge impact on feeling like a single, cohesive team.
 The employees – as well as the candidates interviewing for our open positions – surely benefit from it as well, because everything is tailor-made to their needs and preferences.
-There is no comparison to how it was at my previous job at a large company.
+There is no comparison to how it is at large companies.

-When looking at my own growth, it’s clear that I will benefit from my exposure to, and involvement with, a wide range of business aspects, working closely with every influencer in the company, and acquiring a lot of new knowledge as time goes on.
+Each employee benefits from exposure to, and involvement with, a wide range of business aspects, working closely with every influencer in the company, and acquiring a lot of new knowledge as time goes on.
 It’s something I recommend to everyone to try at least once in their career!